pangeacyber/pangea-multipass/README.md

 ### API

 This third class is used just to group all the API request related to this particular data source.
-It's not required but it's a nice way to group all these required methods used internally for the above descrived classes.
+It's not required but it's a nice way to group all these required methods used internally for the above classes.

 ```python
 class GDriveAPI: